alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Another approach for modeling sequential behaviour takes advantage of specific fixed codes for each possible step such as a sequence of SKUS (not necessarily Product Dimension keys), i.e. 11254|45882|53340|74934<sup>pg 252</sup>.
 - Combining correlated dimensions
     - If a many-many relationship exists between two groups of dimension attributes, they should be modeled as separate dimensions with separate foreign keys in the fact table.
 Sometimes, however, you encounter situations where these dimensions can be combined into a single dimension rather than treating them as two separate dimensions with two separate foreign keys in the fact table<sup>pg 318</sup>.
+- Multi-valued dimension attributes
+     - Some dimension attributes take on multiple values for the fact table's declared grain<sup>pg 333</sup>.
+There are several options.
+Also see _Transaction facts at different granularity_:
+         - Alter the grain of the fact table, but could lead to unnatural granularity that would be prone to overstated count errors.
+         - Add a bridge table with a group key.
+         - Concatenate the names into a single, delimited attribute.
+Enables easy report labelling but would not support analysis of events by specific dimension characteristics.

 ### Kimball's DW/BI Architecture